 - If the doctor is busy, ask if there is a nurse or assistant who can answer your questions.

-- Take a friend with for another set of ears and always take notes.
+- Take a trusted friend with you for another set of ears and even to take notes.

 A final example